swanandthequant/KNN-ML-algorithim-/README.md

+# K-Nearest Neighbors (KNN) Project

+This project applies the **K-Nearest Neighbors (KNN)** algorithm for both regression and classification problems.
+The goal was to understand how KNN works and how predictions are made based on nearest data points.

+---

-## datasets
+## Dataset
-I made the dataset Myself using SKlearn.Dataset
+- I created the dataset myself using **sklearn.datasets**.
+- Since the dataset was generated in the file, no special data cleaning was needed.

+---

-## Methodolody
+## Methodology

-1. Model Training(I just made this dataset inside the file so no Data CLeaning was Needed and I used KNN ML algo)
+### Regression Problem Statement
+1. Model Training (KNN Regressor used, no cleaning step required).
-2. Model Evaluation (using r2_score,mean_absolute_error,mean_squared_error)
+2. Model Evaluation with:

-This was for Regression Problem statement Classifiaction
-1. Model Training(I just made this dataset inside the file so no Data CLeaning was Needed and I used KNN ML algo)
+   - r2_score
+   - mean_absolute_error
+   - mean_squared_error

+### Classifiaction Problem Statement
+1. Model Training (KNN Classifier applied directly).
-2. Model Evaluation (using accuracy_score,confusion_matrix,classification_report)
+2. Model Evaluation with:
+   - accuracy_score
+   - confusion_matrix
+   - classification_report

+---

-## what I learned
+## What I Learned
-I learned about How the KNN ML algo is derived How can we Train our model Base on this
+- How the KNN ML algo is derived and why it works.
+- How to train models based on distance to nearest neighbors.
+- Difference between KNN for regression vs classification.

+---

-Thank you everyone
+Thank you everyone 🙏

-Swanand patil
+— Swanand Patil